BMW iX2 Review 2025: Price, specs & boot space

 - Firm ride

-The previous generation BMW X1 spawned the sportier-looking X2, and so it's not really a surprise to see a BMW iX2 arrive alongside the updated BMW X2.
+The previous generation BMW X1 spawned the sportier-looking X2, and so it's not really a surprise to see a BMW iX2 arrive alongside the new BMW iX1.
 Is it just an iX1 with a sloping roofline?
 Find out in our BMW iX2 review.

-The iX2 also gets BMW’s slick curved interior display and new dashboard design, as well as the latest BMW operating system.
+The iX2 gets BMW’s slick curved interior display and cool dashboard design, as well as the latest BMW operating system.
 But it's not just about the tech, as the quality of the interior is as you'd expect, while it's been smartly appointed.
-The BMW iX2 ticks the important electric-car boxes with a range comfortably over 200 miles, 130kW fast charging, and suitably brisk performance.
-It’s a keen handler too, within the limitations of what’s quite a dense package, at over two tonnes in weight.
+The BMW iX2 ticks the important electric-car boxes with a range comfortably over 200 miles, 130kW fast-charging, and suitably brisk performance.
+It’s a keen handler, too, within the limitations of what’s quite a dense package, at over two tonnes in weight.

 Looking for a used car for sale?
 We've got 100s of BMW Approved Used Cars for Sale for you to choose from, including a wide range of BMW iX2 cars for sale.